-Audiences in the Western countries may not be too familiar with Weibo, but it is a staggering success story in the field of social media and microblogging.
+Audiences in Western countries may not be too familiar with Sina Weibo, but it is a staggering success story in the field of social media and microblogging.

-Launched in 2009, it is one of the popular social media platforms in China, with 650 million registered users, 129 million user visits every month and a user presence across 190 countries.
+Launched in 2009, Sina Weibo is one of the popular social media platforms in China, with 650 million registered users, 129 million user visits every month, and a user presence across 190 countries.
 It is often referred to as the ‘Chinese Twitter’ and does resemble a mash-up between Twitter and Facebook in many ways.
 With such a vast audience, it also offers incredible opportunities for businesses to engage with potential customers.
 Weibo marketing is one of the recommended marketing activities in China.

-There are two types of accounts which users can create on Weibo social media:
+There are two types of accounts that users can create on Weibo social media:

 - a personal account